National Eye Institute Guidelines for Data and Safety Monitoring of Clinical Trials

 Release of Outcome Data

-Confidential outcome data should not be made available to individuals outside of the DSMB.
-Any release of outcome data to individuals outside of the DSMB must be reviewed and approved by the DSMB, the NEI, and the study leadership.
+Confidential outcome data should not be made available to individuals outside of the DSMC.
+Any release of outcome data to individuals outside of the DSMC must be reviewed and approved by the DSMC, the NEI, and the study leadership.

-No communication, either written or oral, of the deliberations or recommendations of the DSMB will be made outside of the DSMB except as provided for in these guidelines.
-Outcome results are strictly confidential and must not be divulged to any non-member of the DSMB.
-Each member of the DSMB, including non-voting members, must sign a statement of confidentiality.
+No communication, either written or oral, of the deliberations or recommendations of the DSMC will be made outside of the DSMC except as provided for in these guidelines.
+Outcome results are strictly confidential and must not be divulged to any non-member of the DSMC.
+Each member of the DSMC, including non-voting members, must sign a statement of confidentiality.

 Conflict of Interest

-Individuals invited to serve on the DSMB, as either a voting or non-voting member, will disclose any potential conflicts of interest, whether real or perceived, to the Director of the Coordinating Center on an annual basis.
+The NEI program director must have no financial or scientific conflicts with the outcome of the trial and will be sure to attest to this fact at the DSMC’s initial meeting and comply with the conflict of interest policy of the DSMC.
+Individuals invited to serve on the DSMC will disclose any potential conflicts of interest, whether real or perceived, to the Director of the Coordinating Center on an annual basis.
 Conflict of interest can include financial interest, professional interest (in the sense of the trial outcome benefiting the individual professionally), proprietary interest, and miscellaneous interest as described in the NIH Grants Policy and 45 CFR Part 94.
 Decisions regarding service by individuals with potential conflicts of interest or the appearance of conflicts of interest will be made collaboratively by NEI and the study leadership.